fedor-rusak/isometric_fighting/README.md

 This is a playground for Rust programming language and idea of fighting game implemented with isometric perspective.

+To have some info about Rust language please check [Rust Language Cheat Sheet](https://cheats.rs/).

 ## Build instructions

 Install rust via rustup.